Weekend in the Berkshires: 2-day itinerary (with or without the kids)

 For lunch, choose one of the many eateries along the main streets of Lee, Lenox or Stockbridge.

 In the afternoon, head to Shakespeare & Company in Lenox for a superb theater performance.
 This is not an ordinary theater, but a center for theatrical training and community education rooted in Shakespearean ideas (with modern twists, of course).
+(Here is our backstage tour of this theater)

 “Shakespeare & Company” has the most beautiful theater grounds I have ever encountered, with several stages (including summer Elizabethan’s performance tent) sharing the property.